abakari254/STUDENT-MANAGEMENT-SYSTEM/README.md

 #Student Management System

-A Simple Python-based application designed to simplify how educational institutions manage student records.it is a capstone project for the RITA Africa Python fundamentals course.
+A Simple Python-based application designed to simplify how educational institutions manage student records.It is a capstone project for the RITA Africa Python fundamentals course.
 It provides user authentication, student record managemenT(CRUD), and reporting features and file based data persistence.

 🚀 Features